galaxyproject/galaxy-hub/src/Test/index.md

 ### How will I know if my quota has been exceeded?

 #### Data
-A <<span(red)>>red message<<span>> indicating that the user data quota has been exceeded will be displayed at the top of the left history pane.
+A <div class='red'>red message</span> indicating that the user data quota has been exceeded will be displayed at the top of the left history pane.
 Any new jobs queued will remain in the status "waiting to run" (colored gray) until the data size is within the quota limits.

 #### Jobs
 Any jobs queued after the limit of 4 has been met will remain in the status "waiting to run" (colored grey) until job quota is met.